TheGuyMatt/dotfiles/README.md

 A collection of my files and apps I use for my linux setup.
 Feel free to take/copy paste any of the files.
 Copy fonts to ~/.local/share/fonts/ to use them.

+I no longer use dwm, but kde plasma for my desktop, but all my past configs are availible here too.

 BTW I use Arch

 ### My Suckless Repositories: